jarsen/RayTracer/README.md

 This is a _basic_ ray tracer written in swift.
+The `LookAt` is always the origin, and the `LookFrom` must be along the x-axis for now.

 Capabilities:
 - [x] The ability to ray trace spheres.